 Unconventional sessions: Sessions with formats that diverge in useful ways from traditional sessions.
 These can include (but are not limited to) roundtables, discussion panels, workshop-style sessions with pre-circulated papers, “you write, I present” sessions, and poster sessions.
 Poster proposals should describe the content and the visual material to be used in the poster.
 Individuals whose posters are accepted must be available to talk about them in a lunch/evening slot to be decided by the Program Committee.
 The Program Committee encourages other creative formats to facilitate communication, dialogue, and audience involvement.
 The Program Committee will look favorably on formats that make sessions less hierarchical and reduce the ‘distance’ between audience and author, and between author and commentator.
-Deadline: April 18, 2021.
+Extended Deadline: April 25, 2021.

 Open sessions: Individuals interested in finding others to join an organized session may propose Open Sessions, starting March 15, with a final deadline of April 7.
 Open Session descriptions, along with the organizer’s contact information, will appear on the SHOT website.
 (The earlier the proposal is sent to SHOT, the earlier it can be posted to the website.)
 For individuals who want to join a proposed session from the Open Sessions list, please contact the organizer for that session, not the Program Committee.
 In order to give the session organizer sufficient time to select proposals and assemble a final list of presenters, the deadline for submitting your paper proposal to the organizer is April 7, 2021.
-Open Session organizers will then assemble completed sessions and submit them through SHOT’s online system by April 18, 2021.
+Open Session organizers will then assemble completed sessions and submit them through SHOT’s online system by the extended deadline of April 25, 2021.

 Individual papers: Proposals for individual papers will be considered, but the Program Committee will give preference to pre-organized sessions (traditional, unconventional, or completed open sessions).
 Scholars who might ordinarily propose an individual paper are encouraged to propose Open Sessions themselves or to join an Open Session already listed.
-Deadline: April 18, 2021.
+Extended Deadline: April 25, 2021.